Last updated on January 9th, 2023 at 05:24 pm

 Scheinselbständigkeit is a sliding scale.

-There are a number of criteria for being a “genuine” freelancer.
+There are a number of criteria for being a “genuine” freelancer in Germany.
 The more you violate, the more likely it is that the Finanzamt will look at your business, decide you’re actually Scheinselbständig, and impose the appropriate sanctions.

 Here is a checklist for working as a self-employed person or a freelancer in Germany:

 Being free to decide how to deliver a product/service.

 Being paid by deliverables as opposed to by time.

 Being free to accept or turn down work.